zopefoundation/z3c.unconfigure/src/z3c/unconfigure/README.txt

   </configure>

 What you can do now is write a separate ZCML file in *your* package.
-A good name for it would be ``overrides.zcml`` (which is the convention for overriding ZCML directives, a technique not far from what ``unconfigure`` does).
-For example:
+A good name for it would be ``overrides.zcml`` (which is the naming convention for ZCML files containing overriding directives, a technique not unlike to what ``unconfigure`` does).
+For example, let's say we wanted to undo some silly configuration in the above third party file:

   >>> cat('overrides.zcml')
   <unconfigure>